aryaniyaps/qa-forum/README.md

      ```

 4. **Install frontend dependencies and start the client**:

    - Navigate to the client directory:

      ```bash
      cd client
      ```

+   - Create an `.env` file following the reference template `./.env.example`.

    - Install dependencies:
      ```bash
      pnpm install